 If a correction needs to be made to the first or last name, contact the Office of the Registrar before you apply for graduation.
 You will need to provide legal documentation to correct or change your name on your student record (middle names are the only exception).

 Degree program and major(s) are printed on the diploma.
 Primary major will be listed first, and additional majors will follow.
-Minors, concentrations, options and honors are not printed on diplomas, but can be found on your transcript.
+Minors, concentrations, options, and honors are not printed on diplomas, but can be found on your transcript.

 The dimensions of all Johns Hopkins diplomas are 17″ x 14″.

-Certified Electronic Diplomas
+Certified Electronic Credentials

-- More than a paper diploma.
+- More than a paper credential.

 - An official, portable and verifiable electronic version of your accomplishment that can be shared for a lifetime!

 - Better than an eDiploma.